arjun98k/arjun98k/README.md

 - 👋 Hi, I’m @arjun98k
 - 👀 I’m interested in web devlopment
-- 🌱 I’m currently learning  dotnet
+- 🌱 I’m currently learning  devops and selenium automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me arjunkandekar14@gmail.com
 - 😄 Pronouns: ...